COVID-19 pandemic in Japan: Timeline

-Prime Minister Yoshihide Suga receiving his vaccination on 16 March 2021.

-According to the official press release of the Ministry of Health, Labor and Welfare, at the end of 2020, the cumulative number of cases was 230,304 and the number of deaths was 3,414.
+According to the official press release of the Ministry of Health, Labour and Welfare, at the end of 2020, the cumulative number of cases was 230,304 and the number of deaths was 3,414.

 At the end of 2021, the cumulative number of cases was 1,733,725 and the number of deaths was 18,393.

 At the end of 2022, the cumulative number of cases was 29,212,535 and the number of deaths was 57,262.

-On May 8, 2023, the Japanese government changed the classification of COVID-19 from category 2 to category 5 under the Infectious Disease Control Law.
-Under Category 2, the government was able to take strict measures against COVID-19, such as urging the public to stay indoors and recommending hospitalization for those infected, but under Category 5, infection control measures are now left to the discretion of the individual.
-According to records as of the end of May 7, 2023, the last day of the official press release issued by the Ministry of Health, Labor and Welfare based on daily statistics of the number of cases and deaths, the cumulative number of cases was 33,802,739 and the number of deaths was 74,669.
+On 8 May 2023, the Japanese government changed the classification of COVID-19 from category 2 to category 5 under the Infectious Disease Control Law.
+Under Category 2, the government was able to take strict measures against COVID-19, such as urging the public to stay indoors and recommending hospitalisation for those infected, but under Category 5, infection control measures are now left to the discretion of the individual.
+According to records as of the end of 7 May 2023, the last day of the official press release issued by the Ministry of Health, Labour and Welfare based on daily statistics of the number of cases and deaths, the cumulative number of cases was 33,802,739 and the number of deaths was 74,669.